-SECTION 1 Introduction 173 Section 1.1 What to do if you have a problem or concern Section 1.2 What about the legal terms?
-SECTION 2 You can get help from government organizations that are not connected with us174 Section 2.1 Where to get more information and personalized assistance SECTION 3 To deal with your problem, which process should you use?
-174 Section 3.1 Should you use the process for coverage decisions and appeals?
+SECTION 1 Introduction 175 Section 1.1 What to do if you have a problem or concern 175 Section 1.2 What about the legal terms?
+SECTION 2 You can get help from government organizations that are not connecte with us Section 2.1 Where to get more information and personalized assistance 175 SECTION 3 To deal with your problem, which process should you use?
+176 Section 3.1 Should you use the process for coverage decisions and appeals?
 Or should you use the process for making complaints?
-COVERAGE D ECISIONS AND APPEALS175 SECTION 4 A guide to the basics of coverage decisions and appeals 175 Section 4.1 Asking for coverage decisions and making appeals: the big picture 175 Section 4.2 How to get help when you are asking for a coverage decision or making an appeal Section 4.3 Which section of this chapter gives the details for your situation?
-177 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal178 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) Section 5.4 Step-by-step: How a Level 2 Appeal is done Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care?
-SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal189 Section 6.1 This section tells you what to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug Section 6.2 What is an exception?
+COVERAGE DECISIONS AND APPEALS 177 SECTION 4 A guide to the basics of coverage decisions and appeals 177 Section 4.1 Asking for coverage decisions and making appeals: the big picture Section 4.2 How to get help when you are asking for a coverage decision or making an appeal 178 Section 4.3 Which section of this chapter gives the details for your situation?
+179 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal 179 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize of provide the medical care coverage you want) Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical 104 G .: 5.4 care coverage decision made by our plan) Section 5.4 Step-by-step: How a Level 2 Appeal is done 187 Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care?
+189 SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal 190 Section 6.1 This section tells you what to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug Section 6.2 What is an exception?
+Section 6.3 Important things to know about asking for exceptions Section 6.4 Step-by-step: How to ask for a coverage decision, including an exception 195